vivek2000anand/Vivdaddy.github.io/content/authors/admin/_index.md

 I finished my undergraduate studies, double majoring in Computer Science and Biology with a minor in Statistics, at [Penn State](https://www.psu.edu/) where I completed my Honors thesis with Prof. [Daniel Kifer](https://www.cse.psu.edu/~duk17/).
 For my thesis, I worked on improving the scalability of certifiably adversarial robust deep neural networks.

-Other than research, I'm an enthusiastic amateur cricket player 🏏 an avid reader 📚, and learn Muay Thai 🥊.
+Other than research, I'm an enthusiastic amateur cricket player 🏏 and an avid reader 📚.

 If you would like to get in contact with me, feel free to reach out via email.